Key Takeaways

 Most answering services provide reporting dashboards with this data.
 Compare it to your baseline to measure impact.

-Call answering services solve a real and expensive problem.
-With 74.1% of calls going unanswered and the average contractor losing $189,068 annually to missed opportunities, the cost of inaction far exceeds the cost of any solution.
+Call answering services solve a real problem.
+With 74.1% of calls going unanswered and the average contractor losing $189,068 annually, the cost of inaction is massive.

 Ready to stop missing calls?
 NextPhone offers unlimited AI answering at $199/month flat, with no contracts and no surprises.
 It's one way to ensure that the next time your phone rings while you're on a ladder, the call still gets answered professionally.